<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>Early detection and diagnosis are key for improving outcomes in people with amyloidosis</li>

-<li>The NAC processes over 2500 cases of amyloidosis per year and offers a holistic approach to managing amyloidosis including genetic counselling</li>
+<li>The NAC processes over 2500 cases of amyloidosis per year and offers a holistic approach to managing amyloidosis, including genetic counselling</li>

 </ul>